MarkJessop/intouch-wishlist/README.md

 -  Start by cloning the vagrant server and starting it up
 ```
 git clone https://github.com/MarkJessop/intouch-wishlist.git
+cd intouch-wishlist
 vagrant up
 ```
--SSH into the vagrant server and change the directory to intouch-wishlist
+- SSH into the vagrant server and change the directory to intouch-wishlist
 ```
 vagrant ssh
 cd intouch-wishlist